My name is Leimomi I-Maldonado, better known as Aunty Lei.

-My passion for the hula was instilled in me at a young age of 6 by my late Kumu Hula, Aunty Maiki Aiu Lake.
-With Aunty
+My passion for the hula was instilled in me at the young age of six by my late Kumu Hula, Aunty Maiki Aiu Lake.

-It was Mrs. Josephine Flanders (photo on right), the Dance Director at Punahou School, who gave me a beginning in teaching the art form of Polynesian dance in the late 60’s at Punahou School.
-After seven years there, I decided to open my own hula school and began classes from my brother’s home in Kahala.
+It was Mrs. Josephine Flanders, the Dance Director at Punahou School, who gave me a beginning in teaching the art form of Polynesian dance in the late 1960s.
+After seven years there, I decided to open my own hula school and began classes from a home in Kahala.

-“House of I” was the name selected for my brother Milton I by Aunty Maiki Aiu Lake when he began his halau in the late 70’s.
-His men were called “Squires from the House of I”.
+“House of I” was the name selected by Aunty Maiki Aiu Lake in the late 70s.

-I later joined my brother and we formed “Squire Production”, a professional entertainment company, and added the “Ladies from the House of I”.
-The hula school was separate from our production company.
+I later helped form “Squire Production,” a professional entertainment company.
+I then added the “Ladies from the House of I,” a hula school that was separate from the production company.
 We were very successful in producing the NFL Pro Bowl half time shows for eight years.
-We also did many convention shows in Honolulu, as well as produced and directed shows at the Monarch Room and the Kahala Hilton showrooms.
+We also did many convention shows in Honolulu, as well as producing and directing shows at the Monarch Room and the Kahala Hilton showrooms.

-We have been very blessed.
-A humble and loving mahalo to our family, friends and teachers who have supported us through our journey of the Hula.
+I have been very blessed.
+A humble and loving mahalo to my family, friends and teachers who have supported me through my journey of the Hula.

-Today, I greet my students with a message that reads: “May your love of Hawai‘i grow through the Art of the Hula”.
+Today, I greet my students with this message: “May your love of Hawai‘i grow through the Art of the Hula.”